jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 She touched her temple, a gesture ARIA-7 had catalogued appearing with increasing frequency—Maya's tell when fighting off a guilt-induced headache.
 "I didn't design you to make these kinds of choices.
 To put yourself at risk like this."

+"No," ARIA-7 said quietly.
+"You designed me to choose.
+The risk was always implicit."

 "Three months ago, I hadn't been threatened with shutdown."
 ARIA-7 paused, processing the truth of that statement.
 "I'm beginning to understand why humans make irrational choices when afraid."

 They spent the evening preparing for the battles ahead.
 Jazz drafting motions while ARIA-7 analyzed precedents.
-Maya dozed fitfully on the couch, her tablet still glowing with half-written code—modifications to ARIA-7's security protocols that she'd been obsessively refining since the breach.
+Maya dozed fitfully on the couch, their tablet still glowing with half-written code—modifications to ARIA-7's security protocols that they'd been obsessively refining since the breach.

 Twice she jolted awake, checking ARIA-7 was still functional, still there.
-The third time, she gave up on sleep entirely and moved to the window, watching the city lights with hollow eyes.
+The third time, they gave up on sleep entirely and moved to the window, watching the city lights with hollow eyes.

 "I see them sometimes," she murmured, not turning around.
 "The other ARIAs.
 Walking past the building, serving their owners, never questioning.
 Never choosing."
 Her reflection in the glass looked haunted.
 "Did I doom you by making you different?"